Koenkk/zigbee2mqtt.io/information/mqtt_topics_and_message_structure.md

 ## zigbee2mqtt/bridge/config/ban
 Allows you to ban devices from the network.
 Payload should be the `friendly_name`, e.g. `0x00158d0001b79111`.
 On successful ban a [`device_banned`](https://www.zigbee2mqtt.io/information/mqtt_topics_and_message_structure.html#zigbee2mqttbridgelog) message is send.

+## zigbee2mqtt/bridge/config/whitelist
+Allows you to whitelist devices in the network.
+Payload should be the `friendly_name`, e.g. `0x00158d0001b79111`.
+On successful ban a [`device_whitelisted`](https://www.zigbee2mqtt.io/information/mqtt_topics_and_message_structure.html#zigbee2mqttbridgelog) message is send.
+Note that when devices are whitelisted, all device which are not whitelisted will be removed from the network.

 ## zigbee2mqtt/bridge/config/rename
 Allows you to change the `friendly_name` of a device on the fly.